CALCampus - Science Courses Online. High School and College.

 4 semester credits

 Study of structure and function of the human body.
 Topics include cells, tissues, integumentary system, skeletal system, muscular system, and nervous system.
 Anatomy and Physiology I is intended for students who are considering careers in the field of health sciences.
 The is a fast-paced college course, in which you will study the structures and functions of the major systems of the human body.
 The inner workings of the body are studied by examining cells, tissues, organs, organ systems, and how they are interrelated and work together as an entire organism.
 There is a lab component with this lecture.
-4 semester credits.

 Required textbook and lab: Available through the CALCampus Bookstore.